henryhale/henryhale.github.io/README.md

 ### About Me

 Henry Hale is an independent developer passionate about learning web technologies.
 Henry is self-taught and loves building stuff from scratch to understand the architecture behind the existing technologies.
-While not programming, he's researching essential physics and mathematics concepts for which he writes primary scientific papers that describe their application.
+While not programming, he's watching movies and past tech events.

 ### Contact